 Perhaps the most important inhabitant of the reserve however is a far smaller creature: the endangered geometric tortoise, one of the world’s rarest reptiles, safe here in its last remaining viable habitat near Cape Town.

-The Geometric Tortoise headstart project aims to research, protect and ensure survival of this critically endangered tortoise.
+The Geometric Tortoise Head Start Project was set up after a fire swept through the Elandsberg Nature reserve in 2012, and aims to research, protect and ensure survival of this critically endangered tortoise.

 We have started to release tortoises that hatched at the rescue camp back into the reserve.
 By reintroducing juvenile tortoises back into their natural habitat, we hope to raise our geometric tortoise population back to what it was before the fire.
 Each tortoise is tracked by means of telemetry trackers attached to their shells.